motherduckdb/quacktosql/README.md

-# Quack2SQL
+# Quack-to-SQL

 The world's first duck-based SQL query generator!
-Quack2SQL is a web application that converts duck sounds ("quacks") into powerful SQL queries directly in your browser, with all processing happening locally.
+Quack To SQL is a web application that converts duck sounds ("quacks") into powerful SQL queries directly in your browser, with all processing happening locally.

 ## Features